epistasisSMMB/SMMB/README.md

     git clone https://github.com/epistasisSMMB/SMMB.git

 Then, a new repository is created locally, which contains the SMMB project (source code, Makefile, parameters file...).

+## Notes about the Makefile
+The option -DNDEBUG indicates that the gcc/g++ compiler must not take assertions into account, if such assertions were inserted in the SMMB code by the user.

+The current Makefile will produce a optimized SMMB code with the -O2 compilation flag.
+If the user chooses to use the -O3 flag, a series of rather aggressive optimizations is expected.
+Indeed, the user is invited to test several optimization levels (-O3, -O2, but also -Os and -Ofast), in order to evaluate which optimization produces the fastest executable, depending on the circumstances.